The main centre of Val di Funes, seat of the municipality, base for reaching the Odle and the little church of San Giovanni in Ranui.

 A short history

-San Pietro, Sankt Peter in German, is the main town of the municipality of Funes, at 1,141 metres, lower than Santa Maddalena.
-This is where the town hall, the schools and the valley's main services are, among the farmsteads and the cultivated meadows.
+San Pietro, Sankt Peter in German, is the main village of the municipality of Funes, at 1,141 metres, lower down than Santa Maddalena.
+This is where you find the town hall, the schools and the valley's main services, among the farmsteads and the cultivated meadows.

-Val di Funes has kept an agricultural and out-of-the-way character.
-The spoken language is German, the economy is tied to livestock, farmsteads and a slow kind of tourism made of hikes rather than large lifts.
+Val di Funes has kept a farming, out-of-the-way character.
+The spoken language is German, the economy is tied to livestock, to the farmsteads and to a slow tourism made of hikes rather than big lifts.
 San Pietro is the point where the valley gathers before climbing towards the Odle.

-Just beyond the village, in the hamlet of Ranui, stands the little church of San Giovanni, with its onion dome and the Odle in the background.
-Together with the Santa Maddalena viewpoint it is one of the symbolic images of the valley and one of the most photographed subjects in South Tyrol.
+Just beyond the village, in the hamlet of Ranui, stands the little church of San Giovanni, with its onion dome and the Odle behind it.
+It is a Baroque church built in 1744 by the von Jenner family and dedicated to Saint John of Nepomuk.
+The bell tower ends in an onion shape, clad in copper and crowned by a star.
+Together with the Santa Maddalena viewpoint it is one of the valley's signature images and one of the most photographed subjects in South Tyrol.

 What to see